CumulusNetworks/docs/content/cumulus-linux-510/Whats-New/_index.md

 - To upgrade to Cumulus Linux 5.10, follow the steps in {{<link url="Upgrading-Cumulus-Linux">}}.
 <!-- vale off -->

+## What's New in Cumulus Linux 5.10.1

+Cumulus Linux 5.10.1 provides bug fixes.

 ## What's New in Cumulus Linux 5.10

 ### Platforms